grannycart/by-sound-alone_source/full-draft-manuscript/4_Chapter.md

 Shakes shut down the _Gnat's_ diesel once every hour or so, and checked in over the ship-to-ship.
 He had nothing to report but clear weather, modest swells, and open ocean.
 A white ball of sun pushed its way slowly across a flat white sky.
 And the two boats droned their way across the curve of the globe.
 The only thing that changed was the sun's slow fall to the horizon.
 Shakes had the hatch of the _Gnat_ open and he watched the sun swell up all orange and bloated as it bounced on the perfectly flat table-top off in the west, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.

 [//]: # (night 2, run to Stilt City)
 The dark spread slowly from behind, catching up to and overtaking the _Gnat_.
 When it did, Captain Percy raised the _Prospect_ to the surface and they began their night crew rotations with someone always on the radar and someone always in the lookout ring.
-A thin quickblade of a moon came up behind a thick, oppressive haze, its sharp points dulled as if they had been poked one too many times through a heavy fabric or leather.
+A filet knife of a moon came up behind a thick, oppressive haze, its sharp points dulled as if they had been poked one too many times through a heavy fabric or leather.

 Shakes ran the _Gnat_ off at some distance for the first half of the night, and then dove and brought it under to mate with the _Prospect_.
 This dramatically slowed the _Prospect's_ speed, but Percy figured this was worth the trade-off of keeping Shakes alert and relatively sane during the day.
 He came on board and ate a couple of large bowls of a hot brown soup Gregory had left simmering on the range, accompanied by thick slices of a stale and grainy bread which Shakes would cover in butter and soak in the soup until each bite softened.
 He slept for a few hours in one of the _Prospect's_ comfortably padded racks.
 As the sky lightened in the east, Captain Percy woke him and told him it was time to get the _Gnat_ off.